Rainbow-CPaaS/Rainbow-S2S-StarterKit-NodeJS/README.md

 ### Webhook event handler (REST server)

-As automatic callbacks handling is not yet supported by OpenAPI Generators, a REST server for callback notification events must be implemented
+As automatic callbacks handling is not yet supported by OpenAPI Generators, a REST server for callback notification events must be implemented.

 To do this, a new swagger file is created by extracting all callbacks specification (endpoints definition and schema) from S2S Portal.
 The REST server implementation is automatically done in NodeJS using openapi-backend module.

-This module validates all recieved data according to contract defined in swagger file and fires them in predefined events using nodejs Event core.
+This module validates all received data according to contract defined in swagger file and fires them in predefined events using nodejs Event core.

 #### Rainbow-S2S-StarterKit-NodeJS webhook s2s events